Yang-Hui He

+His other outreach activities include acting as an advisor to BMUCO and being a fellow of the One Garden.

 Education and career

-Born in Wuhu, China, Yang attended primary schools in China and Australia, and high schools in Australia and Canada.

-He received his A.B. in Physics from Princeton University in 1996, with Highest Honours (summa cum laude, Shenstone Prize and Kusaka Memorial Prize), joint with certificates in applied mathematics and in engineering physics.
+Yang received his A.B. in Physics from Princeton University in 1996, with Highest Honours (summa cum laude, Allen Shenstone Prize and Kusaka Memorial Prize), joint with certificates in applied mathematics and in engineering physics.
 He received his Masters from University of Cambridge in 1997 with Distinction and then obtained his PhD from MIT in 2002 in the Center for Theoretical Physics (NSF Scholarship and MIT Presidential Award) under the supervision of Amihay Hanany.